m0xpd/FLIP/README.md

 Two versions of the hardware for Flip are described in this repository.
 First, there is an implementation as a [Eurorack Module](https://github.com/m0xpd/Flip/blob/main/Eurorack/README.md), with full design details of the PCBs and front panel required for the 6HP module seen in the image at the head of this page.
 Second, I have included a [stripboard layout](https://github.com/m0xpd/Flip/blob/main/Stripboard/README.md) for the circuit for people who wish to build for a different format or who prefer to avoid the expense of making PCBs.
 The schematic for Flip is presented as a single, system-level circuit in the [stripboard version](https://github.com/m0xpd/Flip/blob/main/Stripboard/README.md), whereas the [Eurorack version](https://github.com/m0xpd/Flip/blob/main/Eurorack/README.md) splits the system into two elements for implementation on two PCBs.
 Accordingly, those wishing to understand system operation might prefer to look at the schematic in the stripboard folder first.

+# License

+The circuit design, the Eurorack implementation and all material in this repository is published under a Creative Commons CC BY-SA 4.0 [License](https://github.com/m0xpd/Flip/blob/main/LICENSE.txt)

 # Circuit Operation

 Operation of the 'Flip' Bernoulli Gate will now be described in some detail.
 Reference should be made to [this system-level schematic](https://github.com/m0xpd/Flip/blob/main/Stripboard/Graphics/m0xpd%20FLIP%20Bernoulli%20Gate.jpg) to which the component idents, circuit block names, and node names in the description below refer.
 [Note that these component idents differ from those used in the Eurorack version.]